 Boston to Peterborough Wetland Corridor

-The Boston to Peterborough Wetland Corridor (B2PWC) is a new and exciting project previously known as the Fens Waterways Link (improving links between the cities of Cambridge and Peterborough, and the town of Boston).
+The Boston to Peterborough Wetland Corridor (B2PWC) is a new and exciting project which builds on the previous work of the Fens Waterways Link (improving links between the cities of Cambridge and Peterborough, and the town of Boston).

 B2PWC concentrates on the Boston to Peterborough section of the route.
 A not-for-profit company, Water Resources East, has been charged by Government with producing an integrated strategy to water resource management for the eastern region.
 This requires the movement of significant amounts of rainwater from, and supply water to, the region.
 B2PWC – a partnership between EA, IWA and Lincolnshire County Council – seeks to ensure that this water transfer is by open channel, rather than closed pipe.